-The Unified Forecast System (UFS) Weather Model (WM) is a prognostic model that can be used for short- and medium-range research and operational forecasts, as exemplified by its use in the operational Global Forecast System (GFS) of the National Oceanic and Atmospheric Administration (NOAA).
-In addition to its use in NOAA's operational forecast systems, the UFS WM is the atmospheric model used in public UFS application releases, such as the Short-Range Weather (SRW) Application v2.2.0 release.
-These releases represent a snapshot of a continuously evolving system undergoing open development.
-More information about the UFS can be found on the UFS Community Portal at https://ufscommunity.org/ and on the Earth Prediction Innovation Center (EPIC) website at https://epic.noaa.gov/get-code/ufs-weather-model/.
+The Unified Forecast System (UFS) Weather Model (WM) is a prognostic model that can be used for short- and mediumrange research and operational forecasts, as exemplified by its use in the operational Global Forecast System (GFS) of the National Oceanic and Atmospheric Administration (NOAA).
+The UFS WM v2.0.0 is the latest public release of this software and represents a snapshot of a continuously evolving system undergoing open development.
+More information about the UFS can be found on the UFS Community Portal at https://ufscommunity.org/.